igncp/leaves/Readme.md

 ## Usage

 You need to have Vagrant installed on your computer.
-Then, from a terminal, run:
+Then, from a terminal, run (this may take several minutes):

 `vagrant up`

 This command will setup a virtual machine with the configuration set in the Vagrant file, and then install some software and do some configuration in the machine, configured in the `salt-provisioner` dir.
 Both operations may a long time.
 Once it finishes, you can enter the virtual machine by:

 `vagrant ssh`

 As you would see, the directory of the project will be shared with the guest machine in the `/leaves` directory.
 Once there, you can run the scripts located in the `bin` directory.
 Note that mostly of them, they will only work if they called from that directory, e.g.:

 `./bin/linux-shell/csv-output-table`

 To be able to run the scripts, you must set them as executables.
 Just call `make set-executables` in the `/leaves` directory and it will automatically set them for you.